je2dz/VB-Active-Directory/README.md

 ## Introduction

-For this project, I utilized Oracle VirtualBox to create an integrated environment that consisited of a Windows Server 2019 serving as the Domain Controller (DC) with Active Directory (AD) service.
-A custom PowerShell script by Josh Madakor, was then executed to populate AD with approximately 1000 fictional users.
-I then created a Windows 10 Pro Virtual Machine (VM) and an Ubuntu 22.04.1 VM and integrated into AD to create a centralized management system for user accounts, computers, and other network resources.
+For this project, Oracle VirtualBox was utilized to create an integrated environment that consisited of a Windows Server 2019 serving as the Domain Controller (DC) with Active Directory (AD) service.
+A custom PowerShell script was then executed to populate AD with approximately 1000 fictional users.
+I then created a Windows 10 Pro Virtual Machine (VM) and an Ubuntu 22.04.1 VM and integrated into them into AD to create a centralized management system for user accounts, computers, and other network resources.

 <br />